The paper towel is one of the greatest inventions ever and, frankly, I think too many of us take them for granted.

 Recommendations

-- For those who prefer paper towels that can stand up to the toughest cleaning jobs, then Scott paper towels are the way to go.
+- For those who prefer durable paper towels that can stand up to the toughest cleaning jobs, then Scott paper towels are the way to go.

 So there you have it: my great paper towel test.
 Hopefully you learned a few things from this little experiment.
 I know I did!